How to Build a Skincare Routine

 You’ve most likely heard this before, but the steps of a good skin routine include:

-Some cultures, and more advanced skincare practices have added steps (upwards of 15+!) but for this article we are sticking to the basics of a good solid routine.
+Some cultures and more advanced skincare practices (like Korean skincare routines) have added steps (upwards of 15+!) but for this article, we are sticking to the basics of a good solid routine.

 Treat – This step is your best friend - especially if you are somewhere between 40 and 100.
 Treatments are typically serums, but we note other types below.
 They have specialized “actives” (either natural or scientific) that deliver specific benefits to correct or prevent certain skin concerns (like wrinkles, dark spots, uneven tone, dull skin, etc.).
 As you get older, this is a step that should increase and change over time.